 Table of Contents

-Tendencies affecting the fibre network in Europe
+How surging demand is driving the fibre network in Europe

 Greenfield housing developments are equipped with FTTH/B as standard.
 Meanwhile, in more remote areas where the incentive for private operators to deploy is suppressed, local authorities are stepping in.
-Indeed, this makes increasing economic sense as remote workers show a preference for peaceful rural communities over urban areas.
+Indeed, this makes increasing economic sense as remote workers show a preference for peaceful rural communities over urban zones.
 This is leading to some bold moves in some areas, where operators are switching off copper cable networks.

 However, there are two major factors keeping growth steady as opposed to exponential: uptake and skills.
 The gap between coverage and subscriptions in the European fibre network is clear; this could be due to a variety of factors, namely awareness and advertising standards.
 Some consumers are unaware of the benefits of FTTH/B vs. FTTC or feel that some operators’ claims are misleading.
-One of our experts discussed this issue in more depth in a recent article.

 Leveraging opportunities in the fibre network market

 These professionals are experienced, agile, international and available.
-Considering the fast turnaround times and geographical specificities, these fibre infrastructure experts are essential to high quality, well-executed fibre rollout.
+Considering the fast turnaround times and geographical specificities, these fibre infrastructure experts are essential to high-quality, well-executed fibre rollout.
 The same goes for marketing; assuring consumer confidence is crucial to driving subscriptions and local expertise will be key to developing effective campaigns.

 Source these professionals with Outvise